 If you prefer a more permanent solution for your tooth loss, implant dentures are an exceptional way to restore your smile.
 Their surgical placement into your jawbone and ability to fuse with the bone tissues creates a solid foundation for your customized restoration.
 Instead of relying on additional products (i.e., adhesives and special cleaning supplies) to keep your teeth healthy and in place, you can feel more at ease knowing that your implant dentures are not going anywhere.
 Not to mention, they look and feel just like regular teeth, so they’re easy to maintain.

 How Do I Get Fitted for a Denture?

-After a previous examination and X-rays, you’ll return to our office to begin fabricating your new denture.
+After a previous examination and X-rays, you’ll return to our dental office to begin fabricating your new denture.
 Your dentist in Burlington will take an impression and molds of your upper and lower jaw to determine your bite.
 The color and size of your denture are determined before the information is sent to the dental laboratory to create a wax model.

-You’ll come to our office to try on the model, and we’ll make the necessary adjustments before the dental lab creates your final denture.
+You’ll come to our dental office to try on the model, and we’ll make the necessary adjustments before the dental lab creates your final denture.
 We may need to make a couple more alternations to ensure the ideal fit for your comfort.

 Benefits of Dentures

 Dentures in Burlington offer an array of benefits.
 In choosing these unique prosthetics, you will find they provide a way for you to feel more confident and comfortable around others, especially while speaking and eating.
 Other great advantages include: